-- To receive, consider and adopt the audited Financial Statements (including the consolidated financial statements) for the financial year ended March 31, 2020 together with the Reports of the Board of Directors and the Auditors thereon. - To appoint a Director in place of Mr. Mukesh Jain (DIN 01316027), who retires by rotation and, being eligible, offers himself for re-appointment. - To appoint M/s.
-Walker Chandiok & Co.
-LLP, Chartered Accountants as the Statutory Auditors of the Company:
+- To receive, consider and adopt the audited (Standalone and Consolidated) Statements of Profit and Loss, Cash Flow Statement of the Company for the financial year ended March 31, 2021 and the Balance Sheet as at March 31, 2021 and the Reports of the Directors and the Auditors thereon. - To appoint a Director in place of Dr. Rabi Bastia (DIN 05233577), who retires by rotation and, being eligible, offers himself for re-appointment.